HungryHowies/wordpress/README.md

 ## Creating a MySQL Database and User for WordPress

 log into the MySQL root (administrative) account by issuing the following command.

 ```
 mysql -u root -p
 ```

-create a dedicated database for WordPress to control.
+Create a dedicated database for WordPress to control.

 ```
 CREATE DATABASE wordpress DEFAULT CHARACTER SET utf8 COLLATE utf8_unicode_ci;
 ```

-create this user by running the following command.
+Create a user by running the following command.

 ```
 CREATE USER 'wordpressuser'@'%' IDENTIFIED  BY 'password';
 ```

-let the database know that your wordpressuser should have complete access to the database you set up:
+These commands will let the database know that your wordpressuser should have complete access to the database.

 ```
 GRANT ALL ON wordpress.* TO 'wordpressuser'@'%';
 ```